nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-08-09 Listener overhaul and cleanup
++ Forgot to save the config.default, so it still has notion defaults in it which were moved to config_notion.
+Removed them.
++ Minor sonarqube fixes in config.py
++ Switched the task split from // to \n (newline)
++ Fixed bug which resulted in a crash when calling daily with a config file
++ Did quite a major overhaul of the listener, shortening it with about 20 lines.
+Instead of separate functions, a command executer is called which handles the commands.
+This saves a lot of if-statements checking for the user, but also allows for single line methods to be in the switch and the notion object is only created when needed.
+This had some effect in the log as well, where two new methods have been created removing them from the listener.
++ Log now also uses local config variable instead of global
++ Shortened the grocery list method and reordered it a bit
++ made global variable in notion journal interface more local

 ## 2022-08-07 The config separator
 + Instead of using globals (very unsafe!)
 I  now use class variables to keep things a bit safer.
 For log, config and other classes which are needed amongst subs
 + split the config in two files, a config, with telegram and general settings, and config_notion, with the notion specific settings.
 Now, telegram doesn't have (direct) access to the notion API key and vice versa.